shreeyamkaran/currency-converter/README.md

 - Fetch the date on which the conversion rates are last updated
 - Disable the second text field (Or make it read only)
 - Make better UI/UX design
+- Push into the final production on vercel/netlify